-This error indicates that a valid SSO token is being used by another user, which conflicts with the external username that you specified when logging in.
+This error indicates that a valid SSO token is being used by another user, which conflicts with the external username that you specified when logging in: Another user is already logged into the application on this client.
+That user must log out of their external identity provider before you can log in.
 To resolve this issue, the other user must log out of their IdP and clear cookies.